Our concentrations and programs have minimal required courses, allowing students maximum flexibility in designing a study plan for their career goals.

-Students concentrating in creative writing concentration hone their craft in poetry, fiction, non-fiction, and drama through a combination of genre-specific graduate workshops, literature courses, and a professional course that prepares them to send out their first submissions, take on editorial duties at a literary magazine, make applications to M.F.A. and PhD programs in creative writing, and seek out and apply to writing-related jobs.
+Mentored by faculty who are working, publishing writers and editors, students in the creative writing concentration hone their craft in poetry, fiction, non-fiction, and drama through a combination of genre-specific graduate workshops, literature courses, and a professional course that prepares them to send out their first submissions, take on editorial duties at a literary magazine, make applications to M.F.A. and PhD programs in creative writing, and seek out and apply to writing-related jobs.

-Full-time teachers with a year of experience may earn an 18-hour Certificate in the Teaching of Writing.
-Interested teachers should start by applying to the Eastern Illinois Writing Project; completion of that summer program provides 6 hours of graduate credit towards the certificate (18 total credits) and/or toward the MA in English (30 total credits plus a 3-credit thesis).
-Please contact Dr. Robin Murray, Director of the Writing Project, at firstname.lastname@example.org.
+Full-time teachers with a year of experience may earn an 18-hour Certificate in the Teaching of Writing (CTW).
+Interested teachers should start by applying to the Eastern Illinois Writing Project (ENG 5585), a 4-week course that provides 6 hours of graduate credit.
+All 18 credits from the CTW apply to the MA degree if students determine to continue their studies.
+Contact Dr. Randall Beebe (Graduate Coordinator) for more information.

-While none of our English MA programs or certificates alone can result in an Illinois state teaching license, these programs can be folded into the English Language Arts Post-Baccalaureate Program.
+English MA programs or certificates can be folded into the English Language Arts Post-Baccalaureate Program.
 A customized plan of study can be created so that graduate coursework completed for any of the above certificate/degree programs can also fulfill the requirements for the English Language Arts Teacher Licensure program.
-If you are interested in exploring this option please send a copy of your academic transcripts to the English Education Director, Dr. Melissa Ames (email@example.com).
+If you are interested in exploring this option, please send a copy of your academic transcripts to the English Education Director, Dr. Melissa Ames (email@example.com).
 More information on EIU's post-baccalaureate teaching programs can be found here.